Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 5. Willis Reed

 Willis Reed was a man among men.
 The 6’9″ Knicks center didn’t bat an eye at the thought of going toe-to-toe with centers like Kareem Abdul-Jabbar and Wilt Chamberlain.
 Reed’s most iconic moment came during his MVP season in the 1970 Finals.
-Limping through a leg injury, he still managed to win the title.
+Limping through a leg injury, he still managed to start Game 7 against the Lakers and inspired the Knicks to a title-winning rout.

 In his post-playing days, Reed has held various basketball roles, working his way up from coaching college ball to the NBA.
 After serving as an assistant with the Kings and Hawks, Reed briefly coached the Nets before transitioning to a managerial role.